 Mike’s hobbies include Photography, Aviation and Family History, and he is a die-hard Notts County FC fan.

 How can Dave help?

-Dave works for BPEC’s business area that develops and manages our publications and short courses.
-Dave will deal with technical or compliance issues related to managed learning programmes and training manuals and will be the person to speak with if you have requests for new products.
+Dave works for BPEC’s business area that develops and manages our publications and training courses.
+Dave will deal with technical or compliance issues related to Managed Learning Programmes and training manuals and will be the person to speak with if you have requests for new products.

 Dave has more than than 20 years’ experience in the plumbing and heating industry.
 Holding a PGCE Dave has also been a Lecturer, assessor and internal verifier, and has also been an EQA with EAL where he was involved in quality assurance.

 Dave joined BPEC in 2014 as a Development Manager within the Awarding Organisation.
 Dave’s role now is within BPEC Services where he specialises in BPEC Short Courses and Publications.

 How can Garry help?

 Garry works for the Awarding and End-point Assessment Organisations, with a focus on EPA and managing the development process.
 He can help out with enquiries relating to qualification and end-point assessment documentation.
 Likewise, if you want to feedback on new qualifications or end-point assessment Garry would love to hear from you.